 * Subject to restrictions, which are covered in our Membership contract.

 In the event the Member does not wish to use his/her membership in a particular Season, the Member must still pay their annual fees regardless of the reason.
 The trip can be transferred to a friend or family member for a fee*, or as long as the Operator is given no less than 90 days notice the operator shall exercise reasonable efforts to re-market the Members trip for that particular Membership Season and will remit to the Member 90% of any funds received for the re-marketed membership.
 For the avoidance of doubt the Operator makes no representation that it can re-market the membership.

 *Please refer to the Membership contract for details.

 In very rare circumstances yes- but only if a member cancels a cabin and it needs to be resold.
 We are not a charter operation and only allow people to board who are friends or family of members and have been properly screened in advance.

-The expedition lasts six years from our launch, planned for March 2019.
+The expedition lasts six years from our launch in June 2019.
 Membership will expire at the termination of the expedition.
 Flex Members are only obligated to pay annual fees for 3 years, full Members are obligated to pay annual fees for 5 years (the 6th year is optional and you only take a trip that year if you want to).
 Members have first right of refusal on any open cabins or cancellations for just an additional annual fee (substantial discounts will apply to members if it is a last-minute booking- see “Reciprocal Member to Member Open Cabin Program‘ below).

 Please see the Membership Levels page for the cost and structure differences of our memberships.